Chapter 7 - Exceptional Incapacity Allowance

 7.04 - General Approach

 The award under Section 72 should not be considered an extension of the 100% Disability Pension; it is a new and different award and is not a pension/award but an allowance.
 “Disability” is defined in the Pension Act; however, this is not the case for “incapacity”.
-Nevertheless, it is accepted that “incapacity” has a much broader meaning than “disability”, it may involve considerations other than medical (1-28), e.g. ability to work, social activities, family problems, etc. In any case, the pensioner must be in receipt of either a disability pension under the Pension Act in the amount set out in Class 1 of the Schedule1 ( i.e. 98% or greater);or a disability pension in a lesser amount than 98%; and compensation paid under the Pension Act; and/or a Disability Award paid under the Canadian Forces Members and Veterans Re-establishment and Compensation Act; before he is considered eligible for EIA.
+Nevertheless, it is accepted that “incapacity” has a much broader meaning than “disability”, it may involve considerations other than medical (1-28), e.g. ability to work, social activities, family problems, etc. In any case, the pensioner must be in receipt of either a disability pension under the Pension Act in the amount set out in Class 1 of the Schedule1 ( i.e. 98% or greater);or a disability pension in a lesser amount than 98%; and compensation paid under the Pension Act; and/or a Disability Award paid under the Veterans Well-being Act; before he is considered eligible for EIA.

 In determining whether the incapacity is "exceptional", account shall be taken of the extent to which the disability for which a member is receiving a pension/award. has left him in a helpless condition and/or in continuing pain and discomfort and/or has resulted in loss of enjoyment of life and/or shortened his life expectancy and/or any other criteria of similar or like nature (1-15), e.g. psychological considerations.
 Any or all of the enumerated factors need not be individually present to an exceptional degree (1-22); it suffices that any one of these factors or a combination of two or more of these factors may produce an exceptional incapacity.